 ResearchKomen is the largest non-governmental funding source of breast cancer research in the world, with $12.2 million dedicated to researchers at Providence Cancer Center and Oregon Health & Science University Knight Cancer Institute.
-Two of the latest research grants awarded in Oregon:
+The latest research grants awarded in Oregon:

 |Komen Research Awards